mattermost/docs/source/onboard/system-admin-roles.rst

 2. Using the `mmctl tool <https://docs.mattermost.com/manage/mmctl-command-line-tool.html>`__.

-When a user is assigned a role, they have access to the System Console.
-As each role has a different set of default permissions the items that they can view depend on the role they've been assigned.
+When a user is assigned a role, they have role-based access to the System Console.
+Each role has a different set of default permissions, and what users can access or view depends on the role they've been assigned.

 **System Manager**